Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 Andrew: Someone who is a great communicator and not shy.
 You must have the desire to help people, and train/educate them with clarity and conciseness.

-Any successful health and safety program must be carefully scheduled, well in advance, so as not to negatively effect production.
+Any successful health and safety program must be carefully scheduled, well in advance, so as not to negatively affect production.
 So, you need to be well-organized.
 Do this and respect will develop.

 And always remember, no matter how much you think you know, there’s always more.
 So learn to listen early and often to everyone and anyone with something valuable to add!